Kadyrovites: Ukraine

 Chechen militants loyal to Kadyrov have been active in the Russo-Ukrainian War since 2014.
 These forces include the Vostok Battalion and the Chechen Death Battalion.

-Kadyrovite volunteer units participated in the 2022 Russian invasion of Ukraine, which began on February 24.
-Ramzan Kadyrov confirmed on February 26 that the Kadyrovites had been deployed in Ukraine.
+Kadyrovite volunteer units participated in the 2022 Russian invasion of Ukraine, which began on 24 February.
+Ramzan Kadyrov confirmed on 26 February that the Kadyrovites had been deployed in Ukraine.
 According to Oleksiy Danilov, secretary of the National Security and Defense Council of Ukraine, they were deployed to capture and kill Ukraine's leaders, including Ukrainian president Volodymyr Zelenskyy.
 Foreign Policy described the deployment of Chechen Kadyrovites as "leveraging the very presence of Chechen soldiers in Ukraine as a psychological weapon against Ukrainians".

 The Kyiv Independent reported the destruction of a Chechen column of 56 tanks by Ukrainian missiles near Hostomel on 27 February.
 According to Ukrainian sources, the missile attack had been delayed because the Kadyrovites had been hiding in civilian infrastructure.
-On the same day, the Ukrainian Ministry of Defence said that the Alpha Group of the SBU had ambushed a convoy of Chechen troops in Hostomel and killed the commander of the 141st motorized regiment Major General Magomed Tushayev.
+On the same day, the Ukrainian Ministry of Defence said that the Alpha Group of the SBU had ambushed a convoy of Chechen troops in Hostomel and killed the commander of the 141st motorized regiment Magomed Tushayev.
 Chechen leader Ramzan Kadyrov denied this, saying he was still alive and posted a video which he said showed Tushayev alive.
 Chechen media posted video it said was of Tushayev denying his death on 16 March 2022.